Skip to main content

 Testing Smart Contracts with NCTL

-Testing Deploys prior to sending them to a Casper network ensures that they operate as intended.
+Testing Transactions prior to sending them to a Casper network ensures that they operate as intended.
 When working in an environment that requires payment for execution, errors and inefficiencies quickly add up.
 To this end, Casper provides several layers of testing to identify and rectify any errors.
 After writing your smart contract and testing it using the provided framework, NCTL serves as the next step in the process.
 While testing is entirely optional, it should be considered a best practice to avoid paying for the execution of faulty code.

 Getting Started with NCTL

-1. Completed writing a Deploy
+1. Completed writing a Transaction

 3. Setup NCTL on your system